Back to School Sale: $100 OFF Sitewide Shop now

 1. Nonsurgical Treatment

 The most common treatment options are non-surgical.
-Typically, they involve the use of medications, both topical and oral medications, to stimulate hair growth.
+They typically involve the use of medications, both topical and oral, to stimulate hair growth.

 • Oral Medications.
 Many over-the-counter drugs are available to either slow down or stop hair loss.
 These drugs work by stimulating hair growth hormone or impeding the action of the cause of hair loss.